bigskysoftware/htmx/www/content/extensions/server-sent-events.md

 * `sse-swap="<message-name>"` - The name of the message to swap into the DOM.
 * `hx-swap` - You can control the swap strategy by using the [hx-swap](@/attributes/hx-swap.md) attribute, though note that modifiers like `scroll` are not supported.
 * `hx-trigger="sse:<message-name>"` - SSE messages can also trigger HTTP callbacks using the [`hx-trigger`](@/attributes/hx-trigger.md) attribute.
+* `sse-close=<message-name>` - To close the EventStream gracefully when that message is received.
+This might be helpful if you want to send information to a client that will eventually stop.

 ## Install